 The ECCN can also be obtained by using Visual Compliance, an online export controls compliance application to which UAB subscribes.
 Access to Visual Compliance can be obtained by contacting the University Compliance Office.

 In addition, federal law requires UAB to ensure that it does not undertake business dealings with an individual or entity listed on the Office of Foreign Asset Control (OFAC) Specially Designated Nationals (SDN) and Blocked Persons List.
 The OFAC SDN list includes known terrorists, terrorist supporters, international narcotics traffickers, and those engaged in activities related to the proliferation of weapons of mass destruction.
 Therefore, UAB is legally required to comply with the OFAC requirements by screening employees against the SDN list.
-This will be accomplished using Visual Compliance when your department submits the visa application documentation to the International Recruitment and Student Services office.
+This will be accomplished using Visual Compliance when your department submits the visa application documentation to the International Student and Scholar Services office.

 A license is necessary if the foreign national is likely to come into contact with restricted technologies and that person is from a country to which the restriction of that specific technology applies.
 So, you must first determine if the department where the foreign national will be working uses or maintains restricted technology.
 Next, you must determine if the employee is likely to encounter the restricted technology.
 This evaluation should be done on a case by case basis, taking the particular function of the prospective employee and the operational environment of the department into careful consideration.